masteradamo/masteradamo.github.io/about.md

   This is my online portal.
 </p>

 My name is Stephen McGregor, and this is my website.
 I hope to soon begin populating this space with topical reflections on the various things that interest me, which means language, technology, philosophy, politics, and really almost anything else.
-For the time being, I'm somewhat preoccupied with my academic work at present (see below).
+For the time being, I'm somewhat preoccupied with my academic work at (see below).

 ### About Me